 - All the junk.
 Frozen pizzas, fried chicken, and every other process food from the freezer section.

 This should only take 1-2 hours at the most.
-But once it’s done then your ready to start stocking your kitchen with healthy foods and ingredients.
+But, once it’s done, then you’re ready to start stocking your kitchen with healthy foods and ingredients.

 Over the years, I’ve expanded my meal prep container collection.

-Mason jar are probably my favorite meal prep container and the one I use most.
-Every week I use them for mason jar salads but I’ve use them to make yogurt parfaits, to transport and store smoothies, keep fruits and vegetables fresh, store and freeze soups, and whatever else I need them for.
-In my opinion, mason jars are my most utilized meal prep container.
+Mason jars are probably my favorite meal prep container and the one I use the most.
+Every week, I use them for mason jar salads but I also use them to make:

 Originally, I started with plastic containers.
-I still use plastic but have move towards using more glass.
-Personally, I think glass keeps meals fresh longer.
-Also, if you’re worried about putting plastic in the microwave then glass is a great alternative.
+I still use plastic but have moved towards using more glass.
+Personally, I think glass containers keeps meals fresh longer.
+Also, if you’re worried about putting plastic in the microwave, then glass is a great alternative.

 I also recently purchased a set of 5 glass meal prep containers.
 These work great too for salads and other meal prep recipes.
 I haven’t seen these in stores, I purchased mine from Amazon.

-I also purchased the meal prep containers you see below that are specifically designed for portion-controlled meal prep recipes.
-I got these containers from Amazon…of course.
+I’ve also purchased the meal prep containers you see below that are specifically designed for portion-controlled meal prep recipes.
+I got these containers from Amazon, of course.